-Pediatric Population The incidence of serious rash associated with hospitalization and discontinuation of lamotrigine in a prospectively followed cohort of pediatric patients (aged 2 to 17 years) is approximately 0.3% to 0.8%.
-One rash-related death was reported in a prospectively followed cohort of 1,983 pediatric patients (aged 2 to 16 years) with epilepsy taking lamotrigine as adjunctive therapy.
-Additionally, there have been rare cases of toxic epidermal necrolysis with and without permanent sequelae and/or death in U.S. and foreign postmarketing experience.
-There is evidence that the inclusion of valproate in a multidrug regimen increases the risk of serious, potentially life-threatening rash in pediatric patients.
-In pediatric patients not taking valproate concomitantly for epilepsy, 1.2% (6 of 482) experienced a serious rash compared with 0.8% (6 of 952) patients not taking valproate.
-Adult Population amotrigine as adjunctive therapy.
+patients (aged 2 to 17 years) is approximately 0.3% to 0.8%.
+One rash-related death was reported in a prospectively followed cohort of 1.983. patients (aged 2 or 17 years) is approximately 0.3 % to 0.0 %.
+One lastificated death was reported in a prospectively followed condition 1,360 pediatric patients (aged 2 to 16 years) with epilepsy taking lamortorigine as adjunctive therapy.
+Additionally, there have been rare cases of toxic epidermal necrolysis with and without permanent sequelae and/or death in U.S. and foreign postmarketing experience. here is evidence that the inclusion of valproate in a multidrug regimen increases the risk of serious, potentially life-threatening rash in pediatric patients.
+In pediatric patients who used valproate concomitantly for epilepsy, 1,2% (6 of 482) experienced a serious rash compared with 0.6% (6 of 952) patients not taking valproate.

+Adult Population rious rash associated with hospitalization and discontinuation of lamotrigine occurred in 0.3% (11 of 3,348) of adult patients who receive amotrigine in premarketing clinical trials of epilepsy.
+In the bipolar and other mood disorders clinical trials, the rate of serious rash was 0.08% (1 of 1,233) of adult patients who received lamotrigine as initial monotherapy and 0.13% (2 of 1,538) of adult patients who received lamotrigine as adjunctive therapy.
 No fatalities occurred among these individuals.
 However, in worldwide postmarketing experience, rare cases of rash-related death have been reported, but their numbers are too few to permit a precise estimate of the rate.
 Among the rashes leading to hospitalization were Stevens-Johnson syndrome, toxic epidermal necrolysis, angioedema, and those associated with multiorgan hypersensitivity [see Warnings and Precautions (5.3)].

 There is evidence that the inclusion of valproate in a multidrug regimen increases the risk of serious, potentially life-threatening rash in adults.
-Specifically, of 584 patients administered lamotrigine with valproate in epilepsy clinical trials, 6 (1%) were hospitalized in association with and asthenia (2.4%).
+Specifically, of 584 patients administered lamotrigine with valproate in epilepsy clinical trials, 6 (1%) were hospitalized in association with rash; in contrast, 4 (0.16%) of 2,398 clinical trial patients and volunteers administered lamotrigine in the absence of valproate were